Dilnawaj/VEEManager/README.md

-# Blogging Application
+# Credmarg Application

-This is a full-stack application for managing and posting blogs.
-The app allows bloggers to post unlimited content and includes user functionalities such as downloading, subscribing, commenting, liking, and sharing.
+This is a full-stack application for managing vendors & employees.Admin can update,add and delete vendors and employees.Also Admin can view and send email to vendors.

 ## Prerequisites